keras-team/keras-cv/.github/CONTRIBUTING.md

 We currently support only a small handful of ops that run on CPU and are not used at inference time.

+If you are updating existing custom ops, you can re-compile the binaries from source using the instructions in the `Tests that require custom ops` section below.

 ## Setup environment

 Setting up your KerasCV development environment requires you to fork the KerasCV repository,